pseudocoders/GPT-notes/java4backend/log.md

 ### Log4j with SLF4J example

-Certainly!
 Here's an example of how you can configure and use Log4j with the SLF4J facade in a Java web project:

 1. Add Dependencies: Include the SLF4J and Log4j dependencies in your project's build file (e.g., Maven, Gradle) to make them available in your project's classpath.